raviyadav5951/netflix-mind-react/README.md

 - Get api key from tmdb api
 - Created VideoTitle, VideoBackground
 - Secondary container for movie list and created custom hooks
+- GPT Search api call
+- Fetched GPT movie suggestion from tmdb
+- Displayed the results of movies from TMDB using MOvieList component
+- Memoization
+- Added .env files
+- Responsive using md and sm tailwind

 # features